It's actually a horror movie, with Eli as the tool of an evil God.

 - In Canticle the Church remained mostly untouched.
 Here it's eradicated with it's holy book.

 Eli's iPod has an audiobook of the Bible.

 Think about it: he committed the entire thing to memory and yet he was still zealously protective of the physical copy.

-It's clear that he didn't want to take changes with the information being lost so he created another copy.
+It's clear that he didn't want to take chances with the information being lost so he created another copy.
 Remember that he stopped in Carnegie's town for two things: water and recharging his ipod.
 Waiting for the second is why he was caught in another fight.

 Solara is Carnegie's daughter.